adioshun/gitBook_DeepDrive/paper2014-ae3d-shape-retrieval.md

 오토인코더 설명
 -  The autoencoder can be regarded as a multi-layer sparse coding network.
 - Each node in the autoencoder network can be regarded as a prototype of object image/shape.
 - From the bottom layer to the top layer, the prototype contains richer semantic information and becomes a better representation.
-After the autoencoder network is learnt, the coefficients obtained by reconstructing image/shape based on prototypes are used as feature for 3D shape matching and retrieval.
+- After the autoencoder network is learnt, the **coefficients obtained** by reconstructing image/shape based on prototypes are used as feature for 3D shape matching and retrieval.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMDcwNTk3MDNdfQ==
+eyJoaXN0b3J5IjpbMTAwMTI1MTQ3Ml19
 -->